Low Level Programming

 them all for us.
 This attribute returns

 True if the evaluation of

-True for every scalar component of the enclosing
+True for every scalar subcomponent of the enclosing

 composite type.
 It also returns

 True when there are no scalar